rastenis/slim-video-host/README.md

 9. `dbPath` - database path, relative to root dir.
 No need to change the default value.
 10. `infiniteSessions` - whether user sessions should persist forever ar have a 24h lifespan.

 - ConfigExample.json is in the root dir with demo settings set.
-If needed, use it as guidance while filling out `npm run setup`
+If needed, use it as guidance while filling out `yarn setup`

 ## Scripts

 - Development:
-  - `npm run dev` runs the server in devmode
+  - `yarn dev` runs the server in devmode
 - Production:
-  - `npm run build` builds the server for production
+  - `yarn build` builds the server for production
-  - `npm run start` starts the built server
+  - `yarn start` starts the built server
 - Setup and maintenance:
-  - `npm run setup` or `npm run config` - starts the config generation sequence.
-Runs automatically after npm install.
+  - `yarn setup` or `yarn config` - starts the config generation sequence.
+Runs automatically after yarn install.
-  - `npm run codes` opens the code manipulation console interface (upgrade and registration codes: space upgrades, admin status codes)
+  - `yarn codes` opens the code manipulation console interface (upgrade and registration codes: space upgrades, admin status codes)
-  - `npm run care` or `npm run maintenance` - opens the maintenance console interface.
+  - `yarn care` or `yarn maintenance` - opens the maintenance console interface.
 Used for manually runnign tasks that check the integrity and health of the platform, as well as other operations, such as a complete wipe.
 Config.json must be present in order for these commands to work.

 ### Independant TLS precautions

 - The server will most likely need to be ran as root, so it can take control of 80/443 ports
 - This may in turn generate databases, temporary files and certs that have root ownership:
   - Shouldn't be a problem if the TLS mode isn't changed
   - System wipe will also need to be ran as root.
-When it's finished, normal non-root operation without auto TLS generation can be reinstated (after reconfiguring config.json via `npm run setup`).
+When it's finished, normal non-root operation without auto TLS generation can be reinstated (after reconfiguring config.json via `yarn setup`).

 ### Email setup